dr-strangecode/system-apis/draft-1.md

 Take the simple case of managing a service.
 Sometimes you need to turn a service off or on without the need to change a config file.
 Configuration management is a poor choice for the periodic or non-normal state.
 I don't want to deploy a new configuration for something that's only temporary.
 I want to be able to "manage" the service.

-If we extend that thought a little more: wouldn't it be interesting to have a program that we can deploy on our systems?
-A program that models the functionality of our system?
+If we extend that thought a little more: wouldn't it be interesting to have a program that we can deploy that models the functionality of our system?
 A program that lets us perform those routine tasks we're so used to doing by hand?
 A program that's in source control?
 A program that we can have tests for?
 A program that can handle the little bits that configuration management is weak at?

 One of the easiest entry points to treating systems more like programs is to put an actual API on the system, focused on system functionality.